 Robert Elver came second in the Coach/Manager of the Year category at the 2014 Teignbridge Sports Personality Awards and joint runner up in the Services to Sport Category at the Devon Awards the same year.

-2015 Saw the resolution of a longstanding safety issue with the raising of the Clubs fencing that ran along the hockey pitch.
+2015 saw the resolution of a longstanding safety issue with the raising of the Clubs fencing that ran alongside the hockey pitch.
 For many years both the hockey and tennis club were seeking some sort of solution and in August it finally arrived.

-The Club also achived LTA Tennismark Accreditation.
+The Club also achieved LTA Tennismark Accreditation.
 Tennismark and Tennismark+ is the tennis-specific version of the Clubmark best practice accreditation implemented by Sport England.

 2015 was the year the club launched its own website as Jake Broom utilised his impressive IT skills.